-The rest room we accessed near site #D4 has no seat and no hand held shower wand in the ladies' handicap shower stall.
+The rest room we accessed near site #D4 has handicap shower stalls, but there's no seat and no hand held shower wand in the ladies' handicap shower stall.
 There is a hand held shower wand, but no seat in the men's handicap shower stall.
 1 star for trying.
 We don't know if there's any seats or hand held shower wands in any of the other rest rooms.
 We're going to assume not.

 Free WiFi is located at the upper lodge.
 Sites located near that lodge are able to receive WiFi.
-WiFi was horrible.
-Constant interruptions, disconnections and extremely slow speeds.
-The ISP was Jabba Communications (the same as we experienced at Thunderbird).
+The ISP was Jabba Communications (the same ISP as we experienced at Thunderbird).

 Laundry facilities are located below the upper lodge accessible via dirt/gravel road or stairs from above.
 Machines take coin.